dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Global-Filters.md

            b.IsDeleted == false);
 ```

-3. only update and retrieval operations will use global filters. the `Save*()` operations will ignore any registered global filters as they will only match on the `ID` field.
+3. only delte, update and retrieval operations will use global filters. the `Save*()` operations will ignore any registered global filters as they will only match on the `ID` field.